vergissberlin/nginx-configuration-recipes/README.md

 <a href="http://nginx.org/">
 <img src="http://upload.wikimedia.org/wikipedia/de/thumb/2/2c/Nginx_Logo.svg/200px-Nginx_Logo.svg.png" alt="Logo nginx" align="right"></a>

-With this [nginx](http://nginx.org/) configurations recipes you be able to setup a new vhost in less than a minute for an cms ore framework of your choice.
+With this [nginx](http://nginx.org/) configuration recipes you are able to setup a new virtual host in less than a minute.
+Take a choice of prepered configuration files for the cms or framework of your choice - include and you are done.

 ## Example